 - The model has to be adapted to changing behavior and feedback from investigations

 To meet these challenges of manual techniques, insurers have started turning to machine learning where the goal is to supply entire data sets to the AI algorithm without the relevance of different elements.
-Based on identified frauds, through machine learning, the system can then develop an organized model that can be leveraged to make a wise decision.
+Utilizing custom AI software development and machine learning, the system can develop an organized model based on identified frauds, which can then be leveraged to make wise decisions.

 Blockchain and Insurance